 Note: We recommend using the URL restriction feature on the token to avoid token misuse and want to emphasize that only public tokens should be posted to public repositories.
-You can find out more information about how to securely manage your access tokens here.
+Find out more information about how to securely manage your access tokens.

 Add your access token into the code, here:

 Add the style that you created to your map by replacing the mapStyle URL with the URL of your map style.

 You can find the style URL on your Styles page in Mapbox Studio.
 Click on the menu next to a style to reveal its style URL.
 Click the icon to copy the style URL.